 AP Source: Cards get WR Hopkins from Texans for RB Johnson

+AP Source: Cards get WR Hopkins from Texans for RB JohnsonFILE - In this Jan.
+4, 2020, file photo, Houston Texans wide receiver DeAndre Hopkins celebrates with fans after an NFL wild-card playoff football game against the Buffalo Bills in Houston.
+The Arizona Cardinals have acquired three-time All-Pro receiver DeAndre Hopkins in a trade that will send running back David Johnson and draft picks to the Houston Texans, a person familiar with the situation told The Associated Press.
+The person spoke to the AP on condition of anonymity Monday, March 16, 2020, because the trade hasn't been officially announced.
+(AP Photo/Michael Wyke)

-The Arizona Cardinals have added one of the NFL's top receivers to join an intriguing young team that's trying to make a move in the NFC West.
+The Arizona Cardinals have added one of the NFL's top receivers to join an intriguing young team aiming to make a big move in the NFC West.

 The Cardinals acquired three-time All-Pro receiver DeAndre Hopkins in a trade that will send running back David Johnson and draft picks to the Houston Texans, a person familiar with the situation told The Associated Press.
 The person spoke to the AP on condition of anonymity Monday because the trade hasn't been officially announced.
 The NFL's business year begins Wednesday, when the trade can be completed.